w0lt3r/visma.test.front/README.md

 ## Usage

 Change the property **apiUrl** in the **front\src\environments\environment.ts** file.
 This property points to the backend project.
-In most cases you will just need to change the port number.
+In most cases you only need to change the port number.

 ```js
 export const environment = {